videap/platoe/DeployGuides/Test-Environment.md

 ### dockerfiles
 There are 2 dockerfiles, 1 in the root directory, and other in the nginx directory, that sits alongside the default.conf file for nginx configuration.

-### docker-compose
+### kubernetes
-To orchestrate the deployment, it describes environment variables, container properties and volumes (in this case, shared volumes)
+To orchestrate the deployment, there are manifests inside the k8s/ folder.
+The environment variables are set in the

 # HOW TO DEPLOY